breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 Let us know if you used any of these safety measures and tell us how it went!

-We also love to promote covid-safer events, so send us your photos and event information or tag us on Instagram!
+We also love to promote Covid-safer events, so send us your photos and event information or tag us on Instagram!

 #️⃣ Find us on Instagram [@breatheeasysheffield](https://www.instagram.com/breatheeasysheffield/)